Cochlear Implants: Facts, Benefits and Risks

 Dependency on batteries for hearing:

-Some devices require new or recharged batteries on a daily basis.
+Some devices require new or recharged batteries daily.

 The costs involved: